phein/CIRQ-Example-Index/README.md

-This repository contains examples of CIRQ and OpenFermion-CIRQ scripts developed by my students and me.
+This repository contains examples of Pythoh, CIRQ, and OpenFermion-CIRQ scripts for educational pruposes.